Subscription management

 To check if a user has been granted lifetime access, go to the One-off section.
 Lifetime access is permanent and can only be revoked if a full refund is issued.Payments

-The Subscription engine handles payments end-to-end.
-It securely stores payment methods for one-click purchases and includes built-in deduplication to prevent charges if users try to purchase a product they already own.Refunds
+The Subscription engine handles payments end-to-end and includes built-in deduplication to prevent duplicate charges when users attempt to purchase a product they already own.One-click payment

 To process a refund, click any transaction under the Payments section.
 Subscription engine supports the following refund types:- Full Refund: Entire amount refunded; subscription immediately becomes